Security Policies for Small Businesses: 5 Tips For Effective Communication

 “All corporate laptops and desktops must enable full-disk encryption in their device’s settings.”

 Creating effective policies and procedures requires remembering that many users may not be security or even IT knowledgeable.
+This is becoming even more important as many small businesses are adopting AI tools and cloud platforms in 2025.
+Policies must account for a non-technical audience using technologies that carry significant risk if misunderstood.

 2. Make Sure Your Small Business Security Policies Are Drafted by a Subject Matter Expert